realdevvora/GPTSnake/README.md

 # GPTSnake
-A simple implementation of the Snake game using ChatGPT
+A simple implementation of the Snake game using ChatGPT (prompts are provided in Snake Game in java.pdf)

 Testing and JUnit Dependencies: